Drofseh/FOW_ACRE2_Compat/README.md

 For example:

-Tanks all have infantry telephones with interaction points in reasonably plausible positions are the rear of the vehicle.
+Tanks all have infantry telephones with interaction points in reasonably plausible positions at the rear of the vehicle.

 Tanks all have crew intercoms to ensure that loud vehicle audio doesn't impede crew communication due to Teamspeak and in game audio balance.